repoze/repoze.who/README.txt

   thing on "egress": return a WSGI application which performs a "challenge".
-A WSGI application is a callable that accepts an "environ" and a "start_response" as its parameters; see "PEP 333" for further definition of what a WSGI application.
+A WSGI application is a callable that accepts an "environ" and a "start_response" as its parameters; see "PEP 333" for further definition of what a WSGI application is.
 A challenge asks the user for credentials.

   Here's an example of a simple challenger plugin::